camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/broker.md

         policyName: zeebe-record-retention-policy
 ```

-### zeebe.broker.exporters.opensearch (Opensearch Exporter)
+### zeebe.broker.exporters.opensearch (OpenSearch Exporter)

-An example configuration for the opensearch exporter.
+An example configuration for the OpenSearch exporter.

 These setting can also be overridden using the environment variables `ZEEBE_BROKER_EXPORTERS_OPENSEARCH_*`